SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Rarity sat her food down and asked, "is there somepony you've got your eye on?"

-Sweetie Belle blushed, looked away and said, "time for bed, I'm done with my dinner."
+Sweetie Belle blushed, looked away and said, "oh look, I'm done eating, time for bed."

 Rarity got up and embraced Sweetie Belle in a hug, "you don't have to tell me anything, but I'm always here if you need advice or want to talk."